I remember the first time I saw a ground cherry. They’re not something I’d seen, or even heard of, growing up on the west coast.

 Since then, I’ve made a point of growing husk cherries every year.
 They’re productive, and take almost no tending to produce huge crops of ridiculously tasty fruit.

 You can find ground cherries at farmer’s markets, especially on the east coast.
 Because of their novelty, they tend to be a bit expensive.
-A single plant can produce as much as a gallon of fruit, so growing your own ground cherries is a much better bet.
-Ground cherry seed is available here.

 Ground cherries are often called husk cherries because they grow inside a papery husk, like tomatillos.
 Once picked, they’ll keep on the counter in the husk for months if you pick carefully and don’t bruise them.
 They’re magic that way.